blacksnotling/hdwsbbl/README.md

 # HDWSBBL
-Code for the HDWSBBL website and team network
+Source code for the HDWSBBL website, team network (multisite), and BB7 sites (coming soon).

 Instructions on how to set up and configure will come eventually!